gunnarku/gunnarku.github.io/index.md

 A public description of my career evolution is on my [LinkedIn page](https://www.linkedin.com/in/gunnarku/).

+My academic ties are associated with the [University of Groningen](https://www.cs.rug.nl/search/) (Netherlands), but physically I still live in the Seattle area, Washington, USA.

 ## Research
 My research projects focus on empirical challenges coming from the existing large-scale software projects in industry.